Phrendo/schwab-elt-etl-pipeline/README.md

 ## 📝 License

 This project is for educational and personal use.
 Please ensure compliance with Schwab API terms of service.

+This project is licensed under the MIT License - see the [LICENSE](./docs/LICENSE) file for details.